 SBIO 5224 Quantitative Wood Anatomy

-SBIO 5314 Physical and Mechanical Behavior of wood

 SBIO 5324 Timber Engineering

+SBIO 5344 Industrial Ecology

 SBIO 5424 Polysaccharide Chemistry

-SBIO 5614 Forest Products Marketing and Management Strategies
+SBIO 5984 Special Study in relevant topics as they emerge

 5. M.S. students are required to take a minimum of one semester of graduate-level statistics.
 Ph.D. students are required to take a minimum of two semesters of graduate-level statistics courses.
 STAT 5615 and 5616, Statistics in Research, normally satisfy this required.
 However, other courses may be assigned by the student's advising committee.